US STOCKS-Wall Street rebounds after virus-related sell-off | Business

 US STOCKS-Wall Street rebounds after virus-related sell-off

-Wall Street stocks closed higher on Monday, regaining some of the ground lost in Friday's sell-off, as investors appeared hopeful that the Omicron coronavirus variant would not lead to lockdowns after reassurance from U.S. President Joe Biden.
+Wall Street stocks closed higher on Monday, regaining some of the ground they lost in Friday's sell-off, as investors were hopeful that the Omicron coronavirus variant would not lead to lockdowns after reassurance from U.S. President Joe Biden.

-Nasdaq led gains among the major averages with help from the technology sector, while the S&P and the Dow advanced after suffering their biggest one-day percentage declines in months in Friday's holiday-shortened session as investors worried that the latest COVID-19 variant would cause economic disruption.
-Biden said on Monday that Omicron-related lockdowns were off the table for now, though he noted the variant was a cause for concern but not for panic.
-He urged Americans to get vaccinated and wear masks indoors.
-He also said the United States was working with pharmaceutical companies to make contingency plans if new vaccines were needed.
+The Nasdaq led gains among the major averages with help from the technology sector, while the S&P and the Dow advanced after suffering their biggest one-day percentage declines in months in Friday's holiday-shortened session as investors worried that the latest COVID-19 variant would cause economic disruption.
+Biden said on Monday that Omicron-related lockdowns were off the table for now and he urged Americans not to panic about the variant.
+However, he did recommend vaccination and mask wearing indoors to combat the virus and said the United States was working with pharmaceutical companies to make contingency plans if new vaccines were needed.

 "It's not like the start of the pandemic all over again," said Carol Schleif, deputy chief investment officer for the BMO family office in Minneapolis who also noted that after Friday's knee-jerk reaction, investors have been trained this year to buy the dip.
 "People are willing to just take a deep breath and try to reassess, be a little more patient."
-According to preliminary data, the S&P 500 gained 58.74 points, or 1.28%, to end at 4,654.43 points, while the Nasdaq Composite gained 288.61 points, or 1.86%, to 15,780.27.
-The Dow Jones Industrial Average rose 226.75 points, or 0.65%, to 35,126.09.
+The Dow Jones Industrial Average rose 236.6 points, or 0.68%, to 35,135.94, the S&P 500 gained 60.65 points, or 1.32%, to 4,655.27 and the Nasdaq Composite added 291.18 points, or 1.88%, to 15,782.83.

+Among the S&P's 11 major sectors, technology was the leading percentage gainer, up 2.6%, followed by the consumer discretionary sector, which closed up 1.6%, with boosts from Amazon.com and Tesla Inc. Other big boosts from single stocks in the S&P came from Microsoft and Apple Inc, which gained ground after HSBC raised its price target for the iPhone maker.

+After the U.S. market close, the U.S. Centers for Disease Control and Prevention said everyone aged 18 years and older should get boosters six months after Pfizer or Moderna COVID vaccines or two months after a Johnson & Johnson shot.
+Moderna rose 11.8% on the day, while Pfizer fell almost 3% and Johnson & Johnson rose 0.34%.

+The Philadelphia semiconductor index outperformed the broader market with a 4% gain as chipstocks rose broadly.
+Nvidia provided the biggest boost with a 5.9% gain.
+Tesla's shares gained 5% after a report that chief Elon Musk urged employees to reduce the cost of vehicle deliveries.

-Twitter Inc lost ground after the social media firm said CEO Jack Dorsey will step down and be succeeded by Chief Technology Officer Parag Agrawal.
-Dorsey had been in the unusual position of having the CEO job of two major technology companies, the second being digital payments firm Square Inc .
-Advanced Micro Devices rose after a report that electric-car maker Tesla has started using a new AMD chip in Model Y vehicles in China.
+Twitter Inc closed down 2.7%, reversing early gains after the social media firm said CEO Jack Dorsey will step down and be succeeded by Chief Technology Officer Parag Agrawal.
+Dorsey had been in the unusual position of having the CEO job at two major technology companies, the second being digital payments firm Square Inc. Advancing issues outnumbered declining ones on the NYSE by a 1.31-to-1 ratio; on Nasdaq, a 1.35-to-1 ratio favored decliners.

-Tesla's shares gained after a report that chief Elon Musk urged employees to reduce the cost of vehicle deliveries.
-Other big boosts from single stocks in the S&P came from Microsoft and from Apple Inc, which gained ground after HSBC raised its price target on the iPhone maker's stock.
-(Additional reporting by Ambar Warrick, Devik Jain in Bengaluru, Sinéad Carew and Kevin Buckland in New York, Editing by Dan Grebler)
+The S&P 500 posted 16 new 52-week highs and 21 new lows; the Nasdaq Composite recorded 39 new highs and 344 new lows.
+On U.S. exchanges, 11.13 billion shares changed hands on Monday compared with the 10.84 billion average for the last 20 sessions.
+(Additional reporting by Ambar Warrick, Devik Jain in Bengaluru, Sinéad Carew in New York and Kevin Buckland in Ottawa, Editing by Dan Grebler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)